Skip to content

 RESEND_FROM_EMAIL From address KANAP <noreply@yourdomain.com>

-If not configured, email features are disabled, including user invitations, password reset...
+If not configured, KANAP can still send email through SMTP in single-tenant deployments.
+If neither Resend nor SMTP is configured, email features are disabled, including user invitations and password reset.
 See Operations for SQL password reset fallback.

 Variable Description Example